jrdeslippe/perfportsite/docs/perfport/overview/index.md

 in common including interconnect (Cray Gemini or Cray Aries) and software environment.
 The most striking difference between the systems from a portability point of view is the node-level architecture.
-Cori and Theta both containing Intel Knights Landing (KNL) powered nodes while Titan sports a heterogeneous architecture with an AMD 16-Core CPU coupled with an NVIDIA K20X GPU (where the majority of the compute capacity lies) on each node.
+Cori and Theta both contain Intel Knights Landing (KNL) powered nodes while Titan sports a heterogeneous architecture with an AMD 16-Core CPU coupled with an NVIDIA K20X GPU (where the majority of the compute capacity lies) on each node.
 We compare just the important node memory hierarchy and parallelism features in the following table: